aws/aws-cli/CONTRIBUTING.md

 Contributing Code
 -----------------
-* A good patch:
+* A good pull request:

-  * is clear.
+  * Is clear.
-  * works across all supported versions of Python.
+  * Works across all supported versions of Python.
-  * follows the existing style of the code base (PEP-8).
+  * Follows the existing style of the code base (PEP-8).
-  * has comments included as needed.
+  * Has comments included as needed.

-* A test case that demonstrates the previous flaw that now passes with the included patch.
+* A test case that demonstrates the previous flaw that now passes with the included patch, or demonstrates the newly added feature.
 * If it adds/changes a public API, it must also include documentation for those changes.
 * Must be appropriately licensed (New BSD).